 Skimmer vs Absorbent – When to Use Which

-Oil skimmers are permanent installations that offer continuous surface oil removal from liquids.
-Absorbents are consumable materials like mats or pads used to soak up spills on solid surfaces (e.g. workshop floors).
+Oil skimmers are permanent installations that provide continuous surface oil removal from liquids.

 Need Advice on the Right Skimmer?